windsywinds/react-useState-tech-test/README.md

 ## About The Project

 This is a technical test question that may be featured in an interview for someone using react.js.
-The suggest time for an experienced developer is 20 minutes or less.
+The suggested time for an experienced developer is 20 minutes or less.
 Up to 40 minutes may be allowed for junior devs.
+Based on the youtube video by <a href="https://www.youtube.com/@lucas-barake" target="_blank">@lucas-barake</a>: <a href="https://www.youtube.com/watch?v=Sg3DuG3dz-0" target="_blank">https://www.youtube.com/watch?v=Sg3DuG3dz-0</a>
+Also available live on <a href="https://codesandbox.io/p/sandbox/react-usestate-tech-test-hnfymw">CodeSandbox</a>

+## Test Task

+There should be a minimum of 4 checkboxes including "Select All".
+The next three can be the names of countries/car brands/food etc.
+The goal is that if "Select All" is checked, all other boxes will also be checked, if you uncheck it, it will also uncheck all others.
+However the other boxes can be checked individually, but if all are checked, then "Select All" will also be checked.

 ### Built With